 The Coalition will continue to operate seven days a week, as it always has, protecting the lives and wellbeing of our most vulnerable neighbors.

-From July 8th to 14th, we are raising funds to support our ongoing COVID relief efforts for homeless New Yorkers — providing food, distributing masks & PPE, and advocating for the underserved — through a special online auction featuring opportunities to meet celebrity chefs Ina Garten, David Chang and Ignacio Mattos and actors Kathleen Turner and Andrew Rannells.
-Find more information about the auction and place your bid here.
+From July 8th to 14th, we raised funds to support our ongoing COVID relief efforts for homeless New Yorkers — providing food, distributing masks & PPE, and advocating for the underserved — through a special online auction featuring opportunities to meet celebrity chefs Ina Garten, David Chang and Ignacio Mattos and actors Kathleen Turner and Andrew Rannells.

 Please consider making a donation to support our efforts.